probinso/color-pollution/README.md

 - References to relative articles
 - Physical systems video lectures
 - Programming video lectures
-- Challenge problems to verify knowledge

 ## Why Python
 Python was selected for this course because it is a language both primary [contributors](./AUTHORS.md) are familiar with.
 Python is a mature, simple, and expressive programming language.
 We have also found that there exists a large body of public prior work, that can be leveraged to decrease development release time.

-Libraries we develop can be installed using pip as designated below:
+Libraries we developed can be installed using pip as designated below:
 ```
 pip install --upgrade git+https://github.com/probinso/color-polution.git@master#subdirectory=src/project
 ```